-Is your home ready to weather a storm?
+Is your home ready to weather a fall storm?
 Not just your everyday storm, but the type of storm that causes Environment Canada to issue a severe thunderstorm warning?
-These storms, with their high winds and heavy rain, can cause considerable damage but there are precautions you can take today to minimize the chance you’ll find yourself ankle deep in water.
+These storms, with their high winds and heavy rain, can cause considerable damage but there are precautions you can take today to minimize the chance you’ll find yourself ankle deep in water as we transition into a new season.
 Precautions which may help to ensure you don’t have to rely on your home insurance, if you’re covered, for help in drying out.

 Tips to prevent water damage to your home before the rain comes

 The following tips, gathered from the Insurance Bureau of Canada (IBC), the Government of Canada and the University of Waterloo’s Flood Smart Canada project will help your home stay dry when storms hit:

 - Do not pour fats, oils or grease down your drain because when you do, it sticks to the pipes and eventually will cause a blockage.

 - Regularly clean your eavestroughs and downspouts of leaves and debris to ensure the water drains off the roof freely.

 - Disconnect your downspouts if they drain directly into your municipality’s storm system.
 Most municipalities require this nowadays as it overloads the storm system, increasing the odds of a sewer back-up into the home.

 - Ensure that your downspouts extend at least 2 metres from your home’s foundation and that the water drains away from the house.

 - The ground around your home’s foundation may settle over time.
 If water runs towards your house, rather than away from it, it’s time to address the grading of your lot to ensure there’s a slope away from the foundation.
 Pay particular attention to your sidewalk, patio, deck and driveway.

 - Repair foundation cracks when spotted and if the caulking around your home’s windows and doors is showing signs of age, it’s time to reseal them.